dragonprojects/dragonroleplay/docs/Organisations/'I'.md

 Communication makes sure I has a constant flow of money and that the organisation stays a secret.

 ### Technology
-Technology is the department that makes new  technology for 'I' and experiments with how to use magical items to our adventage.
+Technology is the department that makes new  technology for 'I' and experiments with how to use magical items to our advantage.

 ### Hunters-gathers
 Hunter-gatherers are the part of the organisation that solely focusses on hunting down trespassers of the overworld(TOTO's) and capturing/killing them so the general public wont know about them and to protect humans from non-human threats